 One of the first women to join the CrossFit Games, Miranda Oldroyd was a fitness coach before she became a CrossFit athlete.
 Considered as among the best competitors coming from the West Coast, Miranda has gone through a lot in her journey through the world of CrossFit.
+She even overcame a serious injury to her ACL suffered during the CrossFit Games in 2015.

 An Introduction to Miranda Oldroyd, CrossFit Athlete